do-i-know-it/YggdrAshill.Nuadha/Documentation/Conversion.md

 ## Implementation

-Nothing except internal implementation for some interfaces of [Signalization](./Signalization.md) and [Conduction](./Conduction.md), because this module only defines how to convert `Signal`.
+Nothing except internal implementation for some interfaces of [Signalization](./Signalization.md), because this module only defines how to operate `Signal`.